ankishb/ml-toolbox/tutorials/ml-short-notes.md

 #### Solving linear equation using gaussian elimination method
+Steps
+• Eliminate x1 from second equaধon
+Row2 Row2 - a21 / a11 * Row1
+• Eliminate x1 from third equaধon
+Row3 Row3 - a31 / a11 * Row1
+• Repeat above procedure to eliminate x1 from n-th row

+Back Subsধtuধon
+• Solve for xn
+xn =
+b( nn-1)
+a
+(n-1)
+nn
+• Back subsধtute in the upper triangular system
+1. Subsধtute xn in (n - 1)-th equaধon to solve for xn-1
+2. Subsধtute xn-1 in (n - 2)-th equaধon to solve for xn-2
+3. Repeat
+• Floaধng point operaধons (flops)
+Number of flops = 2n3
+3 + O(n2)
+| {z }
+Forward Eliminaধon

 ```c
 h := 1 /* Initialization of the pivot row */
 k := 1 /* Initialization of the pivot column */